brannstokk/wow-classic-hunter-weakauras/README.md

 The goal is to see none of the icons, except perhaps the reminder that you have a GFPP active.

-TODO: More weapon and weapon enhancement reminders (e.g. Ashkandi equipped, but missing Elemental Sharpening Stone), but the above are what is relevant to me at the moment.
+TODO: More weapon and weapon enhancement reminders, but the above are what is relevant to me at the moment.
 Modify to taste.

 [src/hunter-raid-reminders.txt](src/hunter-raid-reminders.txt)